-If the CCR prevails in the bond litigation, the CCR alleges that the CCR will be entitled to draw on the bond in an amount potentially up to \$60.3 million (the amount of the bond at issue) to pay some portion of the claims of the CCR and the CCR Members.
+To the extent that Safeco were to pay all or any If the CCR prevails in the bond litigation, the CCR alleges that the CCR will be entitled to draw on the bond in an amount potentially up to \$60.3 million (the amount of the bond at issue) to pay some portion of the bond, it is likely that Safeco would draw down the JPMorgan Chase letter of credit to cover the bond payment and JPMorgan Chase would assert a prepetition claim in a corresponding amount against the USG in the bankruptcy proceedings claims of the CCR and the CCR Members.
 In such an event, the issuer of the bond, Safeco, likely would draw on an irrevocable letter of credit issued by JPMorgan Chase securing the bond, which in turn will cause the amount outstanding under the Credit Facilities to be paid as a Class 3 Claim to be increased by the amount drawn, potentially up to \$60.3 million.
 Pursuant to the Plan, the CCR bond litigation would be resolved in the bankruptcy proceedings.